mikechau/react-primer-draft/README.md

 ...
 ```

-Each component, could keep going.
+Each component could keep going.
 Eventually you'd reach a point it actually returns the HTML, for example, `Grid` might actually just be an abstraction for:

 ```js
 // Grid.jsx